Dental Crowns Plano

 How We Make Your Tooth Good as New

 If you only have a small cavity, then a tooth-colored filling is often enough to fully repair it.
-However, teeth with more substantial cavities might require something more.
+However, a tooth with a significant cavity might require something more.
 Dr. Sam Antoon often recommends a dental crown in this situation.
-Dental crowns in Plano, TX are an incredibly versatile solution that can restore your tooth’s structure and function, all while looking 100% natural.
-If you have a broken or damaged tooth that is making it hard to smile or eat, call our team at Antoon Family Dental today to learn more about how we make your smile good as new with dental crowns!
+Dental crowns in Plano, TX, are an incredibly versatile solution that can restore the structure and function of damaged or decayed teeth, all while looking 100% natural.
+If you have a broken or infected tooth that is making it hard to smile or eat, call our team at Antoon Family Dental today to learn more about how we make your smile as good as new with dental crowns!

 What Is a Dental Crown?